Timothysit/oldWebsite/_posts/2017-11-09-Finding-Spikes.md

 ## TL; DR

-- threshold method 1: if below^[We used below because spikes represent inflow of positive ions, ie. net flow of negative charge outside of the neuron, I think] $x$ std, then spike.
+- threshold method 1: if below[^We used below because spikes represent inflow of positive ions, ie. net flow of negative charge outside of the neuron, I think] $x$ std, then spike.
 (Schroeter 2015)
   + In his Rich Club Topology paper Schroeter used 5 SD
   + In his Master's thesis Prez used 4 SD
   + one criticism of threshold methods is that it tends to catch noise quite readily